-- Authority: Solano Community College, located in Solano County, is one of one hundred twelve community colleges in California, is recognized by the California Community Colleges Chancellor's Office, and is authorized to provide educational programs in accordance with the California Education Code.
-Solano Community College is accredited by the Accrediting Commission of Community and Junior Colleges (ACCJC). - 2.
-Mission: The current Mission Statement was adopted by the Governing Board in 2012.
+- 1. Authority: Solano Community College, located in Solano County, is one of one hundred twelve community colleges in California, is recognized by the California Community Colleges Chancellor's Office, and is authorized to provide educational programs in accordance with the California Education Code.
+Solano Community College is accredited by the Accrediting Commission of Community and Junior Colleges (ACCJC). - Mission: The current Mission Statement was adopted by the Governing Board in 2012.
 The new Mission Statement better reflects the diverse student population the College serves, as well as the College's commitment to student learning.
 Basic skills, workforce development, and a transfer level curriculum are the foundations of Solano Community College's mission.
 The College publicizes its Mission Statement through a variety of venues, including its Web site, the College Catalog, various College newsletters, and in other official publications. - 3.
 Governing Board: The Solano Community College District Board of Trustees is an eight-member body that includes a Student Trustee.
 The Governing Board formulates policy, maintains institutional integrity, fiscal soundness, and ensures the fulfillment of the College's Mission.
 Seven members are elected by the electorate within the District.
 Board members are elected to 4-year, staggered terms.
 The Associated Students of Solano College elect a Student Trustee annually to represent the Student Body for a one-year term. - 4.
 Chief Executive Officer: The Superintendent-President is the Chief Executive Officer (CEO) of Solano Community College.
 The CEO is hired by the District's Governing Board, and serves as the Secretary to the Board.
 The Superintendent-President is responsible for administering Governing Board policies, ensuring the quality of the Institution, providing leadership in budgeting, managing resources, and assessing Institutional effectiveness.
 The Superintendent-President also ensures that the Institution adheres to all applicable laws, regulations, and policies. - 5.
 Administrative Capacity: The rigor of administrative oversight at Solano Community College is sufficient to ensure efficient management and operation of the College, as well as to ensure compliance with all laws, regulations, and mandates.
 The staff are fully qualified and meet or exceed minimum qualifications required for their positions.
-The Superintendent-President is supported by a Vice President of Academic Affairs, a Vice President of Finance and Administration, an Associate Vice President of Human Resources, a Chief
+The Superintendent-President is supported by a Vice President of Academic Affairs, a Vice President of Finance and Administration, an Associate Vice President of Human Resources, and a Chief Student Services Officer.
+In addition, as reflected in the SCC

-Student Services Officer, a Chief Technology Officer, Dean of Research,

-Planning, and Institutional Effectiveness, School Deans, Center Deans, a Dean of Counseling, Associate Deans, Directors and/or Managers, a Chief of Police, one Public Relations Officer, and Confidential Employees who comprise SCC's Administrative Leadership Group.
+Organizational Chart (Include Org Chart as evidence?
+OR delete introductory clause?), Solano Community College has a Chief Technology Officer, Dean of Research, Planning, and Institutional Effectiveness, School Deans, Center Deans, a Dean of Counseling, Associate Deans, Directors and/or Managers, a Chief of Police, one Public Relations Officer, and Confidential Employees who comprise SCC's Administrative Leadership Group.